Former New England Patriots tight end Aaron Hernandez pleaded not guilty Wednesday during an arraignment on a double- murder charge in Boston.

 After de Abreu and Furtado left the club with their friends, Hernandez waited for them to drive away.

 Hernandez, prosecutors said, had retrieved a .38 caliber revolver that was stored under the hood of his car and trailed the victims' vehicle in his SUV.
-He then pulled up alongside the victims' vehicle, pointed the gun out the window and yelled "Yo, what's up now (expletive)," and fired five times.
+He then pulled up alongside the victims' vehicle, pointed the gun out the window and yelled "Yo, what's up now (slur)," and fired five times.

 After Haggan finished, defense attorney Charles Rankin raised an objection, saying the assistant DA's speech with the media in attendance was a "poisoning of the jury pool" and that it presented only a "one-sided view of the case."